-In Table 7-21, the capacity price required to cover avoidable costs in \$/MWh is calculated by taking the total NEI costs in \$/MWh and subtracting the total expected energy and ancillary services revenues in \$/MWh.
-Total expected energy revenue is the unit's ICAP multiplied by the average forward LMP multiplied by the class average equivalent availability factor (EAF).
-Total expected ancillary services revenue is unit specific reactive capability revenue.49 The capacity price required to cover avoidable costs in \$/MW-day is calculated by multiplying the required price in \$/MWh by 24.
+In Table 7-22, the capacity price required to cover avoidable costs in \$/MWh is calculated by taking the total NEI costs in \$/MWh and subtracting the total expected energy and ancillary services revenues in \$/MWh.
+Total expected energy revenue is the unit's ICAP multiplied by the average forward LMP multiplied by the class average capacity factor.
+Total expected ancillary services revenue is unit specific reactive capability revenue.51 The capacity price required to cover avoidable costs in \$/MW-day is calculated by multiplying the required price in \$/MWh by 24.
 Plants may have actual operating costs higher or lower than the NEI average.